payu-india/CMS-Chatbot/reference/ParTner integration/using-webhooks-for-merchant-status/get-real-time-merchant-status-using-webhooks.md

 **Note**: Partners need to contact PayU or their Key Account Manager to enable the real-time merchant status service.

+### Configure Webhooks

 To configure webhooks:

 1. If real-time merchant status service is enabled for Partner, PayU will hit the partner webhook URL.
 It will be a POST request which will consist of an authorization header and request payload.
 For more information on registering webhooks for real-time merchant status, refer to [Register Webhooks API to Get Real-Time Merchant Status](ref:register-webhooks-api-to-get-real-time-merchant-status).

-2. The Authorization header will be generated using the following criteria:
+### Validate the Webhook Signature

+* Each Webhook payload will have a HMAC signature in the Authorization header.
 * HMAC will be generated using the SHA-256 function using request payload passed to webhook URL, and a **client\_secret** of partner application will be used as secret key to sign it and get a hashed string.
 This hashed string will be passed in the Authorization header.

-* The formula for HMAC:
+**The formula for HMAC:**

 ```plaintext
 OpenSSL::HMAC.hexdigest("SHA256", client_secret, payload.sort.join)
 ```

-* Sample HMAC:
+**Sample HMAC:**

 ```plaintext
 "d59e5be387204e8c37bc8f46306f5013197b2f9d082ec859da1b09f9bc703036"